What are Forged Wheels?

 Because this wheel is cast and then shaped into its final form with help of a spinning disk that applies pressure.
 The cast wheel is made narrow for this purpose as later the disk exerts pressure on the hot metal to widen the wheel.

-Are Flow Formed Wheels as Strong as Forged Wheels?
+Are Flow Formed Wheels as Strong as Forge Wheels?

 It is important to remember that these wheels have a cast part right in the center and this part makes them weaker than the forged wheels.

-What Are the Properties of Free Forged Wheels?
+What Are the Properties of Free Forge Wheels?

 These wheels are stronger than cast wheels because disk pressure stretching changes the grain arrangement.
 These flow-formed wheels are thus light in weight because they have inherent strength on the pressed parts.
 But they are still heavier than the forged wheels.